yawn/runt/README.md

 * `-t, --env-for-tail` (default: `$RUNT_TAIL`) specifies the tail location
 * `-k, --keep-tail` will flag the temporary tail file as "do not delete"
 * `-v, --verbose` will output some debug information while running

+## Installation

+On Mac OS with `brew` run `brew tap yawn/taps` and the `brew install runt`.

+Currently no other platforms are supported.
+Feel free to open a PR if interested.